Skip to Content

 Jute Batch Oil (JBO): Na de oogst wordt jute behandeld met JBO, een petroleumderivaat dat het touw waterbestendig maakt.
 Voor industrieel gebruik is dat prima, maar voor huidcontact is het een aandachtspunt.
 Sommige mensen reageren op hoge concentraties JBO met huidirritatie.
 De premium touwen in mijn shop hebben een maximaal JBO-gehalte van 2%.
 Als je huid gevoelig is voor JBO, overweeg dan hennep of bamboe als alternatief.

-• Flexibeler, soepeler in de hand
+• More flexible, smoother in hand

 4. Van garen naar touw